isabella232/document-services.en/help/usecases/reviews.md

 ## Saving document feedback

-After a user comments on a document, they click **Save.** By default, this downloads the updated PDF file.
-Let’s change this action to update the current PDF file on the server.
+After a user comments on a document, they click **Save.** By default, clicking **Save** downloads the updated PDF file.
+Change this action to update the current PDF file on the server.

 Add a `/save` endpoint to the server code that overwrites the PDF file in the uploads/drafts folder: